↑

 What You Will Need

 Sugar & Powered Sugar.
-I tossed a cup of fresh blueberries with two tablespoons of granulated sugar for this recipe, then topped the whole thing with a couple of tablespoons of powdered sugar (confectioner’s sugar).
+For this recipe, I tossed a cup of fresh blueberries with two tablespoons of granulated sugar and topped the whole thing with a couple of tablespoons of powdered sugar (confectioner’s sugar).

-All-Purpose Flour, Milk & Eggs.
+All-Purpose Flour, Milk, and Eggs.
 The base ingredients for the Dutch Baby batter included all-purpose flour, milk, and eggs.
-You can also use cake flour or gluten-free flour too.
+You can also use cake flour or gluten-free flour.
 When it comes to milk, feel free to use whole milk or half and half.
-And to get things to rise correctly, fresh eggs are perfect for the job.
+Fresh eggs are perfect for getting things to rise correctly.

 Pure Vanilla Extract.
 You can use pure vanilla extract or vanilla bean paste; vanilla adds aromatic, sweet, and rich flavor to baked goods.